Use Advertising to Connect with Existing Customers

 - The three primary use cases they care about: acquiring best customer lookalikes, upselling existing customers, and suppressing customers who have taken advantage of the upsell offer

-- Their three different product categories: A, B, and C
+- Their three different product categories: Gloves, Jackets, and Shoes

-- Additional subsegments, such as: recency of purchase, how active users are, and account size
+- Additional subsegments: recency of a purchase, activity, and account size

-- The two channels they want to advertise on: Facebook and Google
+- And the three channels they want to advertise on: Google, Instagram, and LinkedIn

 To get the number of audiences they’d need for this strategy, they’d simply multiply across: